You have work and life experience

 If you’re unsure whether you have an ATAR, whether you are eligible for Murdoch RISE, or you just want to have a chat about your situation before you apply, you can ask us a question.

 If you're at least 20 years old by the first of March in year you wish to commence your studies, you can apply for entry to Murdoch by sitting the Special Tertiary Admissions Test (STAT).

 The STAT is a nationally recognised test which assesses your abilities for learning at university.
 In Western Australia you can sit the STAT by booking through the Tertiary Institutions Service Centre (TISC).

 If you are not 20 years old by this time you can contact Murdoch Admissions who will help you get permission to sit the test.

-To apply for admission into most of our undergraduate courses, you’ll need a STAT score of at least 140 in the Written English section and 135 in the Multiple Choice section.
+To apply for admission into most of our undergraduate courses, you'll need a STAT score of at least 140 in the written English section and 135 in the multiple choice section.
+To apply apply for Engineering you will need a STAT score of at least 140 in the written English section and 155 in the Multiple Choice section.